slotdawg/ts2020/prismops/prismops_blue_medora_lab/prismops_blue_medora_lab.rst

 .. figure:: images/operationstriangle.png

-The above graphic is what we like to refer to as the Operations Triangle, which shows the typical operations flow in any environment, a continuous cycle of monitoring, analyzing and then taking action where necessary.
-With Prism Pro, IT Admins are able to leverage insights from machine data to automate this typical flow.
+Prism Pro brings smart automation to our customer’s daily IT operations.
+The typical operations workflow is a continuous cycle of monitoring, analyzing and taking action where necessary.
+Prism Pro mirrors traditional IT Admin's workflows to improve operations efficiency.
+With Prism Pro, IT Admins are able to connect insights from machine data to automate this typical flow using the power of the machine learning engine X-FIT and the X-Play automation engine.

 In this lab you will learn how Prism Pro can help IT Admins monitor, analyze and automatically act on data from our partner Blue Medora.